 More than three million occupational injuries each year are serious enough to require hospital treatment, according to the Centers for Disease Control and Prevention.
-In one year alone, 2004, the agency recorded 5,703 deaths attributable to work injuries.
+In some years, the agency has recorded more than 5,000 deaths attributable to work injuries.

-Recently, in 2013, Kline & Specter obtained one of the largest verdicts for an undocumented worker in obtaining a $5 million award for a man crushed to death by a collapsing excavation site.
+And in the prior year, Kline & Specter obtained one of the largest settlements for an undocumented worker in negotiating a $5 million award for a man crushed to death by a collapsing excavation site.
 (Arana)

 Workplace injuries range from broken limbs to those involving more severe brain injuries and spinal cord injuries, even death.
 Among Kline & Specter's legal victories for working men and women are several with spectacular settlements or jury verdicts.
 They are:

 - A lawsuit in which the firm won a $36.4 million settlement for a worker killed in an explosion at a Delaware oil refinery (see Davis/Motiva) The settlement, announced in September 2003, is considered the largest for a single-victim fatality ever reported in the United States.

 - Two months later, in a case that spanned seven years and several appeals, an Allegheny County jury handed down a verdict of nearly $7.9 million for a Pittsburgh worker seriously injured in a fall from a forklift.
 (Drum)